cartigli/vault/xsorted()/II Python/IV ML/IV Cost & Design/III Linear ML.md

 		this is the training data the model will ' learn ' from ; its task is to find the hypothesis function f(x) from this set of sample values of f(x)

 This could be done with a [Linear Model]
-	these models use the equation $f(x) = x * w + b$
-		*obviously y = m * x + b*, but in ML terms :
+	These models use the equation $f(x) = x \cdot w + b$ *obviously $y = m \cdot x + b$*, but in ML terms :
-			$f(x) = x * \text{weights[w]} + \text{bias[b]}$
+			$f(x) = x \cdot \text{weights[w]} + \text{bias[b]}$
-				the goal of the ML algorithm would be to find values for w & b such that any value of x would equal the correct output of the training data of the original function ; or as closely fit as possible
+				The goal of the ML algorithm would be to find values for w & b such that any value of x would equal the correct output of the training data of the original function ; or as closely fit as possible
 					{{ least inaccuracy / closest to all points }}

-	*if this were a realestate - predicition model , its would be likely given x , where x = size , and w and b are configured to predict the price of a house given the size , x
+*If this were a real estate - prediction model , its would be likely given x , where x = size , and w and b are configured to predict the price of a house given the size , x

 [ Multiple Variables Linear Model ]
-	what if we're determining cost of houses in Charleston? an additional element for location would be introduced in the single variable model, the input $x$ is a $1x1$ scalar being multiplied with a $1x1$ scalar, added to a $1x1$ scalar
+What if we're determining cost of houses in Charleston?
-				*in this example*, $x$ has an additional element, location, so it is $1x2$ to be compatible for the dot product, w needs to be in the shape $2x1$ x.shape = $1x2$ and w.shape = $2x1$ would equal a scalar as the result ; $2x1$ by $1x2$ would result in a matrix Then, the bias can remain a scalar as they can be added to vectors and matrices
+	An additional element for location would be introduced In the single variable model, the input $x$ is a $1x1$ scalar being multiplied with a $1x1$ scalar, added to a $1x1$ scalar *In this example*, $x$ has an additional element, location, so it is $1x2$ To be compatible for the dot product, w needs to be in the shape $2x1$ x.shape = $1x2$ and w.shape = $2x1$ would equal a scalar as the result ; $2x1$ by $1x2$ would result in a matrix Then, the bias can remain a scalar as they can be added to vectors and matrices
 ```python